AmpllifAI-dev/upsurgeiq-frontend/DISTRIBUTION_FLOW.md

 └─────────────────────────────────────────────────────────────┘

 ┌─────────────────────────────────────────────────────────────┐
-│ ☐ National Lifestyle Media              [Not Generated] ○   │
+│ ☐ UK Model Railway Media            [Not Generated] ○       │
 │                                                              │
-│ Lifestyle and consumer journalists across the UK            │ │                                                              │
-│ Click to generate this list               [Generate Now]    │ └─────────────────────────────────────────────────────────────┘
+│ Journalists covering model trains, railways, and collecting│ │                                                              │ │ Click to generate this list               [Generate Now]    │ └─────────────────────────────────────────────────────────────┘